samhinshaw/stat540/paperreview02.md

 *****

 #### Goals & Findings
 This paper was published in response to the [FlowCAP IV challenge](http://flowcap.flowsite.org/), initiated to better predict clinical outcome of patients from blood draw samples.
 Specifically, the goal of the FlowCAP IV challenge was to predict the time until progression to AIDS for HIV patients, given peripheral blood mononuclear cells (PBMC) analyzed in different conditions by flow cytometry.
+The FlowCAP consortium is run in part by the BC Cancer Agency and University of British Columbia.
 This paper, the winner of the challenge, found that their method of minimal feature redundancy worked well during cross validation when combined with predictive models such as the Cox Proportional-Hazards model, the Additive Hazards model, and the Random Survival Forests model.
 However, upon testing testing novel data, the authors found that even with their method, only the Random Survival Forest model did significantly better than random, mostly due to its resilience to overfitting.

 #### Data